porakup/Java-Spring-Boot-demo/README.md

 ## Installation

-At project directory terminal run this for build
+At project directory terminal run this for build.
 ```bash
 mvnw clean install
 ```
-After build success then run this for start
+After build success then run this for start.
 ```bash
 mvnw spring-boot:run
 ```
-Or run this for test
+Or run this for test.
 ```bash
 mvnw test
 ```